mangalam-research/wed/doc/help.rst

 * Redo.
 * Decrease the `label visibility level <Label Visibility_>`_.
 * Increase the `label visibility level <Label Visibility_>`_.
+* Remove markup from mixed content.
+* Toggle attribute autohiding off and on.

+The last button is a toggle.
+When autohiding is on, the button is pressed down, as shown by shadows.
+When autohiding is off, the button is flat, as shown by the absence of shadows.

+Mode-specific buttons may appear to the right of the double bar.
+The buttons that appear there are those that correspond to the mode in effect at the caret location.

 The Validation Progress Bar
 ---------------------------